-Companies and individuals are encouraged to donate used laptops or make a financial contribution to help support the mission of connecting students before they return to school this fall.
+Companies and individuals were encouraged to donate used laptops or make a financial contribution to help support the mission of connecting students before they return to school this fall.

 “The pandemic’s effect of forcing students, teachers and schools to pivot education to a remote environment has illuminated the vast discrepancies in technology between under-resourced vs. affluent schools,” said Josh Whiteside, Executive Director of The Education Partnership.

-For more information about the Connecting Kids technology drive, visit connectingkidspgh.org.
+For more information about the Connecting Kids technology drive, CLICK HERE.